Vacuum effects induced by a plate in de Sitter spacetime in the presence of a cosmic string: Introduction

 Cosmic strings are linear topologically stable gravitational defects which may have been created in the early Universe after Planck time by a vacuum phase transition \cite{Kibble,V-S}.
 The gravitational field produced by a cosmic string may be approximated by a planar angle deficit in the surface orthogonal to the string.
 The simplest theoretical model which describes a straight and infinitely long cosmic string is given by a Dirac-delta type distribution for the energy-momentum tensor along the linear defect.
 This object can also be described by coupling the energy-momentum tensor associated with the Maxwell-Higgs system \cite{N-O} with the Einstein equations \cite{Garfinkle,Linet}.

-Many of the high-energy theories of fundamental physics are formulated in higher dimensional spacetimes.
-Although topological defects have been first analyzed in four-dimensional spacetime \cite{Kibble,V-S}, they have been considered in the context of braneworld as well.
-In this scenario the defects live in a $n-$dimensional submanifold embedded in a $(4+n)$-dimensional Universe.
-The cosmic string case corresponds to two additional extra dimensions.
-In this context the gravitational effect of global strings has been considered in \cite{Cohen,Ruth} as responsible for the compactification from six to four spacetime dimensions, naturally producing the observed hierarchy between electroweak and gravitational forces.
-The analysis of quantum effects for various spin fields on the background of dS spacetime have been discussed by several authors (see, for instance, \cite{Cher68}-\cite{Mello} and references therein).
-Also for the cosmic string spacetime these analyses have considered in \cite{scalar}-\cite{Mello1994} and \cite{ferm}-\cite{Spinelly}, for scalar and fermionic fields, respectively.
+Most of the current candidates for the final fundamental theory of nature have extra dimensions as a common feature in their formulation.
+Topological defects were originally analyzed in 4-dimensional spacetimes \cite{Kibble,V-S} and later considered in higher dimensional schemes, such as braneworld models.
+In this context, the defects are supposed to live in a higher $D$-dimensional submanifold embedded in a $(4+D)$-dimensional bulk.
+For the particular case of a cosmic string, two additional extra dimensions are required.
+In this scenario, the gravitational effects due to global cosmic strings were analyzed in \cite{Cohen,Ruth} and considered as responsible for the compactification from six to four dimensions, naturally leading to the observed hierarchy between electroweak and gravitational forces.
+The investigations of quantum effects for different spin fields on the dS geometry were conducted by various authors (for instance, see \cite{Cher68}-\cite{Mello} and references therein).
+Additional effects due to cosmic strings were studied for scalar \cite{scalar}-\cite{scalar4} and fermionic fields \cite{ferm}-\cite{Spinelly}.

 Another type of vacuum polarization is due to the presence of boundaries.
 This is the Casimir effect.
-In this sense, the analysis of the Casimir effect of the scalar, vector and fermionic fields in the idealized cosmic string spacetime, obeying boundary conditions have been analyzed in \cite{BezerradeMello:2006df}, \cite{Brevik:1994ub, BezerradeMello:2006du} and \cite{BezerradeMello:2008zd,BezerradeMello:2010ii,Bellucci:2011zr}, respectively.
+In this sense, the analysis of the Casimir effect of the scalar, vector and fermionic fields in the idealized cosmic string spacetime, obeying boundary conditions have been analyzed in \cite{BezerradeMello:2006df}, \cite{Brevik:1994ub} and \cite{BezerradeMello:2008zd}, respectively.
+Moreover, the Casimir effect induced by two parallel cosmic strings was investigated in \cite{Bordag1990}-\cite{Grats1}.
 Considering a flat boundary orthogonal to the string, the vacuum effects associated with scalar and fermionic fields have been investigated in \cite{BezerradeMello:2011sm,BezerradeMello:2012ajq}.

 The analysis of the vacuum polarization associated with a real bosonic field in dS spacetime in the presence of a cosmic string has been developed in \cite{Mello_09}.
 The fermionic vacuum polarization in the same setup model has been considered in \cite{Mello_10}.
 Our objective in this paper is to extend the analysis of bosonic quantum vacuum considering charged field in this background and the presence of a flat boundary, throughout the paper also called {\it plate}.